Basilica of Saints Felix and Fortunatus: The flourishing period of the Benedictine abbey

-During the 8th century Benedictine monks settled in San Felice, building an abbey that became the core of this religious order's activity in Vicenza and which they dedicated to Saints Vitus and Modestus, patrons of their order.
+During the 8th century, Benedictine monks settled in San Felice, building an abbey that became the core of this religious order's activity in Vicenza and which they dedicated to Saints Vitus and Modestus, patrons of their order.
 Charlemagne's visit to Italy included a stop at the monastery in Vicenza, to which he made a generous donation.

-In the year 899, during one of their raids, the Hungarians destroyed part of the city and set fire to the abbey; the monks scattered to several places, abandoning discipline and neglecting the divine office.
-It took a long time to rebuild, so much so that at the time when Bishop Rudolf was installed in Vicenza – around 967 – the buildings were still in ruins; this is what is stated by the chronicler Sigebert of Gembloux, who also recalls how Rudolf had to give to the bishop of Metz some precious relics of Saints Leontius and Carpophorus in order to obtain from Emperor Otto I a donation aimed at rebuilding the church and monastery.
+In the year 899, during one of their raids, the Hungarians destroyed part of the city and set fire to the abbey; the monks scattered to several places.
+It took a long time to rebuild, so much so that, when Bishop Rudolf was installed in Vicenza around 967, the buildings were still in ruins; this is what is stated by the chronicler Sigebert of Gembloux, who also recalls how Rudolf had to give to the bishop of Metz some precious relics of Saints Leontius and Carpophorus in order to obtain a donation from Emperor Otto I aimed at rebuilding the church and monastery.

-A few years later, with one of the most important acts whose documentation has been preserved, the Privilegium of 983, Bishop Rudolf, a staunch supporter of the Cluniac Reforms, donated to the Benedictines of the Abbey – or rather partially returned, since these were goods already in their possession that had passed to the Bishop at the time of their expulsion by the Hungarians – a considerable amount of landed property, cum famulis et decimis, ranging from Ponte Alto to the mons famulorum i.e. Maddalene, from Brendola to Marostica.
-Together with the lands, he entrusted to the Benedictines the administration of the territory, the pastoral functions and the reclamation of large swampy areas; it was the period of the encastellation and the monastery of San Felice also provided itself with a defensive tower.
+A few years later, with one of the most important acts whose documentation has been preserved, the Privilegium of 983, Bishop Rudolf, a staunch supporter of the Cluniac Reforms, donated to the Benedictines of the Abbey—or rather partially returned, since these were goods already in their possession that had passed to the Bishop at the time of their expulsion by the Hungarians—a considerable amount of landed property, cum famulis et decimis, ranging from Ponte Alto to the mons famulorum i.e. Maddalene, from Brendola to Marostica.
+Together with the lands, he entrusted to the Benedictines the administration of the territory, the pastoral functions, and the reclamation of large swampy areas; it was the period of the encastellation and the monastery of San Felice also provided itself with a defensive tower.

 The Benedictines of San Felice then founded numerous churches and small monasteries, also dependent on the mother abbey, generally placed along the ancient Roman roads leading out of the city.
 Traces of this remain in the toponymy and naming of numerous churches dedicated to Vitus, Modestus and Crescentia, the patron saints of this monastic order.
 The minor abbeys of San Pietro in Vivarolo and San Giorgio in Gogna depended on San Felice, along with a number of hospices, such as those of San Martino, San Bovo and San Nicolò in Borgo San Felice; however, it is very difficult to find exact references as there is almost no documentation left.